How the 'Frankfurt Kitchen' Triggered a Domestic Revolution | LatestLY

 This almost became her undoing during the Nazi era.
 After the annexation of Austria to Nazi Germany, she fought underground against the Nazis as a communist.
 She was arrested and only narrowly escaped execution.

-After the Second World War, Margarete Schütte-Lihotzky became involved in the peace and women's rights movement.
+After World War II, Schütte-Lihotzky became involved in the peace and women's rights movement.
 She gave lectures, guided young female architects and built apartments and kindergartens in West Germany, Russia, Cuba and East Germany.

 Edited by: Sarah Hucal